 DESCRIPTION:

 Under the direct supervision of the Adult Services Supervisor, you will provide individualized supports to the person who receives Residential Services at Hillcrest Suite.
 Working cooperatively with fellow team members, the successful applicant will: ensure a coordinated and integrated approach to services and program delivery; participate in the assessment, evaluation and planning with person receiving services and their family as appropriate; support/motivate/counsel the person in their daily living activities according to their needs, personal goals and Individual Support Plan.
-The Support Worker II will work flexible hours, which may include mornings, evenings or weekend hours (one weekend per month)
+The Support Worker II will work flexible hours, which may include mornings, evenings and weekend hours (one weekend per month as outlined in the collective agreement)

 QUALIFICATIONS: